 Horsham in Bloom (HiB) was delighted that Newbridge Garden Centre again hosted their annual presentation event for schools that had entered the 2018 competition.

-This year the children were asked to interpret the question, 'What's in the garden?' but the choice as to how was left to their imagination, ideas and skills.
+The children had been asked to interpret the question, 'What's in the garden?' but the choice as to how was left to their imagination, ideas and skills.

 HiB felt that all the schools who entered this year deserved a gold medal and the highest praise for persevering during the prolonged period of hot, dry weather.
 They 'wowed!' the judges with their outstanding results.
 The conditions were challenging for even the most experienced gardeners.

 Thanks to generous sponsorship from Newbridge Garden Centre, schools were given a start-up voucher for compost and seeds, and each received further vouchers at the Awards Ceremony at Newbridge.

 It is unusual for every school to be given a prize.
 However, the judges thought that the wide range of 'answers' to the question, coupled with the high standard of maintenance, all deserve recognition.